CloudLabs-MOC/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_26_ConfigurePrivilegedIdentityManagementForAADRoles.md

 ## Lab scenario

-A Privileged role administrator can customize Privileged Identity Management (PIM) in their Azure Active Directory (Azure AD) organization, including changing the experience for a user who is activating an eligible role assignment.
+A Privileged role administrator can customize Privileged Identity Management (PIM) in their Microsoft Entra ID, including changing the experience for a user who is activating an eligible role assignment.
 You must become familiar with configuring PIM.

 ## Lab Objectives
 After completing this lab, you will be able to: